User:Adam T. Letcher/Non-obviousness

 Graham v.
 John Deere (1966)

-In Graham v.
-John Deere, 383 U.S. 1 (1966) indicated a shift away from trying to establish a level of "inventiveness" to the statutory language of "nonobviousness."
-The criteria to determine nonobviousness include
+Graham v.
+John Deere, 383 U.S. 1 (1966) indicated a shift away from trying to establish a level of "inventiveness".
+Instead, the court looked to the statutory language of "nonobviousness."
+For the first time since the Patent Act of 1952, the exact definition of non-obviousness was addressed.

 U.S. v.
 Adams (1966)